 Internship Opportunities at Minnetrista

-- Work with multiple departments to achieve overall satisfactory culinary experience for visitors and clients
+- Work with multiple departments to achieve overall satisfactory rental experience for clients

 - Follow and complete the goals provided by supervisor

-Internship candidate must be self-motivated, independent, reliable, organized, professional, and team oriented, while having experience in a catering environment.
-Knowledge of food and beverage service, ServSafe® regulations, and attention to detail are requirements of the position.
-Candidate must be able to work in a fast-paced setting, and be able to handle the demands and requests of clients in a professional and timely manner.
+Internship candidate must be self-motivated, independent, reliable, organized, professional, and team oriented, while excelling in customer service.
+Attention to detail, follow-through, and ability to plan are requirements of the position.
+Candidate must be able to handle the demands and requests of clients in a professional manner while communicating efficiently with customers before, during and after events.
+This position requires interpersonal skills in order to work efficiently with other departments, and strong computer and administrative skills are beneficial.
 Candidate must be willing to work in both teams and individually, and is required to work a flexible schedule to meet the needs of clients and vendors: Please note this will include weekends and evenings.
 A valid driver’s license is required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Duration: One semester